karansharmaa/Assignment1-COMP359/README.md

 As a result, we chose **Bubble Sort**, **Merge Sort**, **Selection Sort**, and **Counting Sort** as our sorting algorithms for this assignment.

+Our general assumption is that, regardless of the sorting method, the time required to sort an array increases with the array size.

 ## Time Complexities

 The complexities for the algorithms are as follows: